LiliaFramework/LiliaFramework.github.io/docs/information/installing_the_gamemode.md

 3. **Organize the Extracted Files:**

-    - After extraction, you should see several files and a folder: `lilia`.
+    - After extraction, you should see a folder named `lilia`.
     - Move the `lilia` folder to a separate location for easy access during the upload process.

 ---